oswaldogressani/mixcurelps/README.md

 ## Package version

-This is version 1.1.2 (2022-02-04) – “MCMC kicks in again”.
+This is version 1.1.3 (2024-10-30) – “lpsmc inputs”.

 ## License

-Copyright © 2022 Oswaldo Gressani.
+Copyright © Oswaldo Gressani.
 All rights reserved.

 ## References